Necessary and Sufficient Conditions for Optimal Decision Trees using Dynamic Programming: Framework for separable objectives

 The general idea to prove that an optimization task satisfies Def.~\ref{def:separable} is to use complete induction over the maximum tree depth $d$.
 For the base step ($d=0$) it is sufficient to require the cost and transition functions to be \emph{Markovian}: their output should depend only on the current state and the chosen decision.
 For the induction step ($d>0$), we need to show that the optimization task satisfies the \emph{principle of optimality} \citep{bellman1957dp}: that optimal solutions for trees of depth $d$ can be constructed from only the optimal solutions to its subtrees and the new decision (see Def.~\ref{def:principle_of_optimality}).
 In summary: \begin{proposition} An optimization task $o=\langle g, t, \succ, \oplus, c, s_0 \rangle$ is \emph{separable} if and only if its cost function~$g$ and transition function $t$ are \emph{Markovian} and the task $o$ satisfies the \emph{principle of optimality}. \end{proposition} A full proof for this and all subsequent propositions and theorems can be found in Appendix~\ref{app:proofs}.

-In order to satisfy the \emph{principle of optimality}, the combining operator $\oplus$ must \emph{preserve order} over $\succ$, and the constraint $c$ must be \emph{anti-monotonic}.
+To satisfy the \emph{principle of optimality}, the combining operator $\oplus$ must \emph{preserve order} over $\succ$, and the constraint $c$ must be \emph{anti-monotonic}.
 These two notions are explained next.

-We introduce the new notion \emph{order preservation} that guarantees that any combination of optimal solutions by means of the combining operator $\oplus$ always dominates a combination with at least one suboptimal solution.
+We introduce the new notion \emph{order preservation} that guarantees that any combination of optimal solutions using the combining operator $\oplus$ always dominates a combination with at least one suboptimal solution.
 Many objectives, such as costs, are \emph{additive} with $<$ as the $\succ$ operator.
 Addition preserves order over $<$.
 However, \emph{addivity} is not a necessary condition.
 We present \emph{order preservation} instead as a necessary condition (see Appendix~\ref{app:proof_condition_separability}).